(214) 390-7947 (Overseas Callers)

 Is it safe to travel to Kenya?

-Yes, it is very safe to travel in Kenya.
+Yes, it is very safe to travel to Kenya.
 The government of Kenya is doing its best to make sure that international visitors can come and experience the beauty of Kenya as safely as possible.
-IFRE also puts effort in keeping its volunteers safe and away from any danger.
+IFRE also puts effort into keeping its volunteers safe and away from any danger.
 Volunteers should check safety advisory websites to keep up to date on current and developing conditions.

 What safety measures should I take during my volunteer trip in Kenya?